Last Updated: January 20, 2026

 Comes standard with $100,000 in Primary Emergency Medical coverage, with the option to increase coverage limits to $500,000 through unique Medical Upgrade Bundles

-Offers numerous ways to enhance trip protection, including optional benefits like Cancel For Any Reason, Interruption For Any Reason, and Rental Car Damage protection
+Offers numerous ways to enhance trip protection, including optional benefits like Cancel For Any Reason, Trip Interruption For Any Reason, and Rental Car Damage protection

 As well as being our pick for pre-existing condition coverage, FlexiPAX is also our favorite travel insurance plan for international trips, cruises, and family vacations.

-Best for Affordability
+Best for Medical Coverage

 Medical / Med Evac Coverage